syncfusion-content/windowsforms-docs/WindowsForms/TextBoxExt/Text-Settings.md

-> Note: The ScrollToCaret() method can be used to scroll the contents of the control to the current caret position.
+N> The ScrollToCaret() method can be used to scroll the contents of the control to the current caret position.

 ### OverflowIndicatorToolTipText